NullSecurity07/flawsource/README.md

 ---

-**Flowsource** is a privacy-first, CLI-based code reviewer that utilizes a multi-agent system powered by **Ollama** and **CrewAI**.
+**Avinya** is a privacy-first, CLI-based code reviewer that utilizes a multi-agent system powered by **Ollama** and **CrewAI**.
 It performs structural and logic-based code audits, transforming local repositories into comprehensive, versioned HTML security and code quality reports without your code ever leaving your machine.

 ## ✨ Key Features